Unsubstantiated Melania Trump body double conspiracy theory returns on Election Day

-As Republican presidential nominee Donald Trump and Melania Trump cast their vote Tuesday, a video of the former president wearing his red "Make America Great Again" hat and his wife wearing a pair of dark sunglasses circulated online --- rekindling an old conspiracy theory.
+As Republican presidential nominee Donald Trump and former first lady Melania Trump cast their vote Tuesday, a video of the former president wearing his red "Make America Great Again" hat and his wife wearing a pair of dark sunglasses circulated online --- leading some on social media to question why she wore the glasses inside, even rekindling an old, unsubstantiated conspiracy theory.

+The editor-in-chief of the left-leaning news website MeidasTouch, Ron Filipkowski, posted the 15-second video of the couple in Palm Beach, Florida, on Election Day with the caption: "Melania’s been wearing sunglasses inside all day today."

+The former first lady took off her sunglasses at one point as the former president thanked his campaign staff, further debunking the false theory.

 Melania’s been wearing sunglasses inside all day today. pic.twitter.com/4Wv3PwyA2h— Ron Filipkowski (@RonFilipkowski) November 5, 2024